 Get ready & book your spots to witness the energetic, warm and vibrant festivals of the desert this winter!
 Already overwhelmed with royalty of palaces and ruins holding history and mystery?
 You got more in store!

-With winters comes the warmth of the desert festivals.
-Soak up some sun and fill your memory with radiant memories.
-Cheerful & loving people of Rajasthan come forward to showcase their traditions & lifestyle with great zest and zeal.
+With winters comes the warmth of the desert festivals and so dear friends, soak up some sun and make some radiant memories.
+Every winter, the cheerful & loving people of Rajasthan come forward to showcase their traditions & lifestyle with great zest and zeal.

 Check out the list of festivals and get your bags ready!